FNTStudio/fntstudio.github.io/README.md

 # FNT Studio Official website
 ## English
-We are a professional live team
+We are a team of YouTuber.
-This website is open source, welcome together development and design.
+This website is open source, welcome to development and design together.

 Official website: [https://fntstudio.github.io/](https://fntstudio.github.io/)